-Your body goes through many changes during the 9 months of pregnancy and immediately post birth.
-For the first 3 months of pregnancy and 6 weeks post birth purchase a supportive seamless bra.
-This bra will stretch and change with your changing breast shape.
+For the first 3 months of pregnancy and 6 weeks postpartum, purchase a supportive seamless bra.
+This bra will stretch and adapt to your changing breast shape.

 One for wear, one for the wash and one for your drawer.

-8. Wearing the same bra through out multiple pregnancy
+8. Wearing the same bra for multiple pregnancies

-A good maternity or nursing bras will only usually last approx. 6-9 months.
-By this time multiple washes and heavy wear will begin to loosen the elastics and the fabrication will start to loose their ability to support.
+A good maternity or nursing bra will usually last 6-9 months.
+By this time, multiple washes and heavy wear will begin to loosen the elastics and the fabrication will start to lose its support.

 9. Purchasing the incorrect band size

-I think we are all guilty of doing this.
-We find a bra will love the look and feel of but the store does not have our size.
+I think we’re all guilty of doing this.
+We find a bra we love the look and feel of but the store doesn’t have our size.

 11. Wearing wired bras during periods of rapid fluctuation

-It is our recommendation to wear a seamless bra during those transitional periods when the breasts are experiencing rapid growth.
-A wired bra worn during this time can be extremely uncomfortable and can cause conditions such as mastitis due to compression and the bra not fitting correctly.
+It’s our recommendation to wear a seamless bra during those transitional periods when the breasts are experiencing rapid growth.
+A wired bra worn during this time can be extremely uncomfortable, and can cause clogged ducts or mastitis due to the compression.

-A flexible wired bra can be worn from 4-9 moths of pregnancy and at 4 weeks post birth continued once the body learns to regulate it’s milk production.
+A flexible wired bra can be worn from 4-9 months of pregnancy and at 6 weeks post birth, once the body has learned to regulate its milk production.

 The cotton will not only feel comfortable but will also help to keep you cool.